-- 4. Retention and expansion of existing businesses. - 5.
-Support COUNTY in its economic development activities as outlined in the 2015 Pima County Economic Development Plan released in July 2015 and the Pima County Comprehensive Plan "Pima Prospers" as described in Exhibit A (3). - 6.
-Advise COUNTY on issues related to the retention, expansion, and relocation of employers and overall competitiveness through the target market areas of Pima, Cochise, Santa Cruz and Pinal Counties, and Northern Mexico. - 7.
-Identify competitive differences and collaborate resources for mega-region solutions. - 8.
-Promote economic development benefits associated with tourism with the regional tourism agency, VisitTucson, including direct economic development conferences and other activities, and direct conference attendees to hotels and resorts in the unincorporated area of Pima County, and to Pima County attractions. - 9.
-Support and advocate for all Pima County Economic Development priorities and programs and in particular support full private utilization, purchase or lease of Pima County economic development properties. - 10.
-Ensure significant COUNTY and southern Arizona exposure during the Site Selector's Guild event scheduled for the spring of 2017 in Tucson. - C. PERFORMANCE GOALS AND SERVICES: Specific performance targets established by SCI and COUNTY Service requirements are attached hereto as Exhibit A ("Performance Goals and Services") and Exhibit D ("Action Items, Pima County Economic Development Plan Update 2015 through 2017") and will be used to evaluate and report progress on SCI's activity.
-In the event of changing market conditions, funding availability, unforeseen expenses or other circumstances beyond SCI's reasonable control, these performance goals and Services may be revised with COUNTY'S prior written approval.
-The annual Budget of SCI is attached as Exhibit B. - D. REPORTING: SCI will provide periodic oral and written reports to COUNTY as described below: - a) Monthly: - i) A report discussing SCI's progress in attaining the targets, including reporting the numerical results for each performance measurement set forth in Exhibit A and Exhibit D. - ii) An updated list of prospects, locates and other pertinent lead information.
-The format shall include but not be limited to name of project and company if provided, type of business, contact source, size requirements, capital investment (real and personal), projected jobs, wage (if releasable), referral source, industry and recruitment status. - iii) A report indicating what specific prospect showed interest in which County properties identified in Section IV A of this Agreement for possible use, lease, or sale to economic development prospects.
-Report should include contact information, industry type, employment potential with average salaries and outcome of each opportunity including reason for rejection and recommendations for improved marketing success.
+- 3.2.14 Coordinate with Pima County Administrator on all news releases issued by Sun Corridor, Inc. for projects located in Pima County and for which Pima County - 3.3 PERFORMANCE GOALS AND SERVICES: Specific performance targets, established by SCI and COUNTY Service requirements are attached hereto as Exhibit A ("Performance Goals and Services") and Exhibit E ("Action Items, Pima County Economic Development Plan Update through 2018") and shall be used to evaluate and report progress on SCI's activity.
+When approved by the Board of Supervisors, the Action Items identified in the Pima County Economic Development Plan Update through 2018 will be replaced by the Action Items identified in the Pima County Economic Development Plan Update through 2020, which will then become the new Exhibit D. In the event of changing market conditions, funding availability, unforeseen expenses or other circumstances beyond SCI's reasonable control, these performance goals and Services may be revised with COUNTY'S prior written approval.
+The annual Budget of SCI is attached as Exhibit B. - 3.4 REPORTING: SCI will provide periodic oral and written reports to COUNTY as described below: - 3.4.1 Monthly: - 3.4.1.1 A report discussing SCI's progress in attaining the targets, including reporting the numerical results for each performance measurement set forth in Exhibit A and Exhibit D. - 3.4.1.2 An updated list of prospects, locates and other pertinent lead information.
+The format shall include but not be limited to name of project and company if provided, type of business, contact source, building/real estate size requirements, capital investment (real and personal), projected jobs, average wage (if releasable), referral source, industry and recruitment status.

-- iv) A narrative description of any unusual events or items of note, to the extent it concerns Non-protected information.
-If SCI fails to achieve a benchmark by the date projected, the report shall include an explanation - v) In the case of any performance goals and/or Services that are not met or actively pursued, SCI will meet with the designated representative of COUNTY to provide an explanation of the relevant factors and circumstances and discuss the approach to be taken in order to achieve the goals and Services.
+- 3.4.1.3 A report indicating what specific prospect showed interest in which County properties identified in Section 3.2.13 of this Agreement for possible use, lease, or sale to economic development prospects.
+Report should include contact information, industry type, employment potential with average salaries and outcome of each opportunity including reason for rejection and recommendations for improved marketing success. - 3.4.1.4 A narrative description of any unusual events or items of note to the extent it concerns Non-protected information.
+If SCI fails to achieve a benchmark by the date projected, the report shall include an explanation. - In the case of any performance goals and/or Services that are not met or actively pursued, SCI will meet with the designated representative of the COUNTY to provide an explanation of the relevant factors and circumstances and discuss the approach to be taken in order to achieve the goals and services. - 3.4.1.6 A list of all leads referred to SCI by the Arizona Commerce Authority (ACA) for those leads where the region is successful in attraction, a list of the incentives provided by the ACA.
+For those leads that are unsuccessful the reason for such provided by the ACA.